UniMath/agda-unimath/src/real-numbers/short-map-binary-maximum-real-numbers.lagda.md

-# The binary maximum of real numbers is a short function
+# The binary maximum of real numbers is a short map

 ```agda
 {-# OPTIONS --lossy-unification #-}